miya2004/immersive-design-room/README.md

   # Immersive Exhibition Room

   This is a code bundle for Immersive Exhibition Room.
-The original project is available at https://www.figma.com/design/GphmkioKlfEG77UqMga5Sc/Immersive-Exhibition-Room.

   ## Running the code